drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 .. option:: AMPLIFY_ENSEMBLE_SPREAD_FOR_FIRST_ASSIM_PERIOD

-	At the end of the ensemble spinup period, the spread in ensemble members may still not be great enough.
+	At the end of the ensemble spinup period, the spread in ensemble members may still not be great enough for species in the state vector.
 If this option is set to "true", then CHEEREIO will multiply the standard deviation of the ensemble after ensemble spinup is complete by the factor given in ``SPREAD_AMPLIFICATION_FACTOR``.
 This spread amplification is done after the first assimilation period, so it will work with either spinup method.
 For more information, see :ref:`Spread amplification`.

 .. option:: SPREAD_AMPLIFICATION_FACTOR

 	If ``AMPLIFY_ENSEMBLE_SPREAD_FOR_FIRST_ASSIM_PERIOD`` is set to "true", then this is the factor with which CHEEREIO will multiply the ensemble standard deviation at the end of the ensemble spinup period.
 For more information on the burn-in period, see :ref:`Burn in period`.

+.. option:: species_to_amplify_not_in_statevec

+	If ``AMPLIFY_ENSEMBLE_SPREAD_FOR_FIRST_ASSIM_PERIOD`` is set to "true", then amplify the species listed here even if they aren't included in the statevector.
+This can be useful if you are assimilating emissions only but still would like to amplify the spread of observed species.

 .. option:: DO_BURN_IN